NASA-PDS/naif-pds4-bundler/tests/naif_pds4_bundler/templates/em16/template_readme.txt

 |                                                                             |
 +-----------------------------------------------------------------------------+

-Bundle Description for the $PDS4_MISSION_NAME SPICE Archive Bundle
+Bundle Description for the $MISSION_NAME SPICE Archive Bundle

 Overview
 ========

-   The $PDS4_MISSION_NAME SPICE archive bundle contains observation geometry and other ancillary data in the form of SPICE System kernel files for the $PDS4_MISSION_NAME spacecraft, its instruments, and targets.
+   The $MISSION_NAME SPICE archive bundle contains observation geometry and other ancillary data in the form of SPICE System kernel files for the $MISSION_NAME spacecraft, its instruments, and targets.

-   The detailed description of the $PDS4_MISSION_NAME SPICE archive is provided in the latest version of spiceds_v*.html included in the document collection.
+   The detailed description of the $MISSION_NAME SPICE archive is provided in the latest version of spiceds_v*.html included in the document collection.